 I started playing cello in fourth grade, when the elementary school orchestra teacher came around to give us the annual lecture on why we should join.
 She allowed me to come up and “play” the cello.
-The instant it came into my grasp, it fit so perfectly, it was as though the instrument was a part of me.
+The instant it came into my grasp, it fit perfectly, it was as though the instrument was a part of me.
 It molded to my body; it sank into my heart.
 The sound of the first note, squeaky as it was, was thrilling.

 So I joined orchestra.
+It was horrible.

 Two other kids in my grade became cellists as well, and, because they were taking private lessons along with orchestra, they saw fit to tell me that they were far better than I was and that I was therefore third chair and didn’t really deserve to be in orchestra anyway.
 I spent most of the next two years between two older guys, a cellist and a bassist, who threw stuff over my head to each other and made stupid jokes.

 I felt worthless.
 I cried, a lot.
 No matter how hard I begged, however, my parents would not let me quit.

 “Sixth grade,” they said.
 “You can't quit until sixth grade.”

 When sixth grade came around, I decided to stay one more year.
 After all, my crush was going to join!

 Staying in orchestra was one of the best decisions I ever made.
 Sixth grade was a bad year for me; I had a severe lack of self-confidence, something that continues to this day.
 Visits to the counselor didn’t help.
 My doctor even tried some holistic methods of anxiety reduction, but that just made things worse.